When CenturyLink sends Mark Schrader the wrong modem, he calls for help. Is anyone listening?

 CenturyLink sent me a modem I didn’t order after I clearly stated before I signed up for its service that I would buy my own modem.
 I called CenturyLink to resolve the issue of being billed for a modem I did not order, and I had to waste my time returning the unrequested modem via UPS.

 After repeatedly calling customer service, they assured me that they had resolved the matter and that they had noted on my account that I didn’t order the modem.
 My bills say otherwise.

 Reaching CenturyLink is difficult.
 On several occasions, CenturyLink disconnected my call on their end after I waited ten or more minutes.
 I never received a return call from the customer service department.

 After I finally got through to a customer service rep, he passed the call to somebody else to fix the problem, who then repeated the same non-productive, robotic reaction as the person who answered the phone.

 As a new customer, my impression of CenturyLink’s customer service support is that it suffers greatly from a lack of accountability.
 The automated system appears to be efficient at generating new customers or sales, but not for handling customers’ billing issues or complaints.

-Answer: You’re in luck, because CenturyLink happens to be my Internet service provider, and you aren’t the only one who is frustrated with the company.
+You’re in luck, because CenturyLink happens to be my Internet service provider, and you aren’t the only one who is frustrated with the company.
 (Related: Wireless company failed to deliver modem, then pocketed my money.)